Leilani Kai: Independent circuit and retirement (1991–2015, present)

+In 2026, Kai began accompanying her nephew Luke Fury to the ring at independent wrestling events.

+Second return to WWE (2025–present)

-On May 24 2025, Kai was shown in the crowd alongside several legends during WWE's Saturday Night's Main Event XXXIX, event marking her first appearance for the WWE in over 30 years.
+On May 24, 2025, Kai was shown in the crowd alongside several legends during WWE's Saturday Night's Main Event XXXIX, event marking her first appearance for the WWE in over 30 years.
 It was later announced she had signed an official legends contract with the company.

-She made a second appearance on July 13, during the Evolution pay-per-view, being officially recognized as one of the pioneers of WWE's women's evolution alongside several other WWE female legends.
+She made a second appearance on July 13, during the Evolution pay-per-view, being officially recognized as one of the pioneers of WWE's women's evolution alongside; Alundra Blayze, Ivory, Jacqueline, Jazz, Maryse, Melina, Molly Holly, Stephanie McMahon, Torrie Wilson and Vickie Guerrero.
 After the event she received her first ever professional wrestling t-shirt, which sold out from WWE.com in less than a month.
-Kai appeared on an episode of NXT in September 2025.
+Kai has since appeared on various episodes of NXT since September 2025.
+She has stated she would like to become a coach at WWE's Performance Centre, and that she's a fan of Bianca Belair, Blake Monroe, Chelsea Green and Iyo Sky.

 Personal life

 In addition to professional wrestling, Seymour has trained with nunchucks.
-She previously lived in Hawaii.
+She previously lived in Hawaii and with the Von Erich family, who she remains close with.

 On September 18, 2024, she underwent successful right hip replacement surgery.
 She is still close friends with former tag team partner Judy Martin and WWE Hall of Famer Shawn Michaels.